graevy/debhack/README.md

 - xorriso dependency
 - the debian image must be MBR. most are; there are GPT ones
-- only tested on netinst isos
+- only tested on bookworm (12) netinst isos